Are you prepping your back to school shopping list yet?

 So if your kids are distance learning right now, you’ll want to snag a homework or assignment tracker.

-And if you’re a homeschooling parent, make sure there’s a teacher planner on your shopping list!
+And if you’re a homeschooling parent, make sure there’s a teacher planner on your back to school shopping list!

 5. Basic school supplies

 Your back to school shopping list, whether you’re distance learning or homeschooling, isn’t complete without picking up the basic stuff.